kaziiriad/url-shortener-scalable/README.md

 - **Fast URL Shortening**: Generate short URLs with pre-populated keys for instant response.
 - **Redis Caching**: Lightning-fast redirects with Redis-first lookup.
 - **Efficient Connection Pooling**: Uses PgBouncer to manage PostgreSQL connections efficiently, reducing overhead and improving performance.
+- **Repository Pattern**: A clean and maintainable data access layer using the repository pattern.
+- **Efficient Key Pre-population**: A highly efficient key pre-population mechanism that uses a raw SQL query with `unnest` to bulk-insert keys.
 - **Dual Database**: PostgreSQL for pre-populating and managing a pool of short URL keys, and MongoDB for storing the mapping between short and long URLs (MongoDB v6.0).
 - **Robust Background Processing**: Celery workers with optimized database connections and heartbeat monitoring to ensure reliable task execution.
 - **Automated Database Initialization**: The PostgreSQL database is automatically initialized with the required schema on startup.